Home

 - Are you having any financial difficulties?

-- How many passengers in your vehicle?
+- How many passengers were in your vehicle?
 What are their names and ages?
 How do I contact them?

 - Can you drive your car?